What is a Craft Artist?

 - Develop portfolios highlighting their artistic styles and abilities to show to gallery owners and others interested in their work

 Craft artists work with many different materials, including ceramics, glass, textiles, wood, metal, and paper, to create unique pieces of art, such as pottery, quilts, stained glass, furniture, jewelry, and clothing.
 Many also use fine-art techniques—for example, painting, sketching, and printing—to add finishing touches to their products.
 Some craft artists display their work in museums, commercial or non-profit art galleries, corporate collections, and private homes.
-Some of their artwork may be commissioned (requested by a client), but most is sold by the artists themselves.
+Some of their artwork may be commissioned (requested by a client), but most is sold by the artists themselves in their own studios, online, in stores, or at arts-and-crafts shows.
 Some craft artists spend a great deal of time and effort selling their artwork to potential customers or clients and building a reputation.
 However, only the most successful artists are able to support themselves solely through the sale of their works.

 What is the workplace of a Craft Artist like?